-- Back from the Dead: Twice.
-This guy was a pile of bones before a bunch of scientists got their hands on him, and after being forcibly shut down by the Doom Slayer tearing his power source out, he comes back for another round by absorbing Hell's ambient energy.
+- Back from the Dead: Thrice.
+This guy was a pile of bones before a bunch of scientists got their hands on him, the first clone of him they made escaped so they had to make another one, and after being forcibly shut down by the Doom Slayer tearing his power source out, he comes back for another round by absorbing Hell's ambient energy.

 - Determinator: This creature wills himself back to life out of sheer psychopathic hate for the Doom Slayer.

 - Somewhat justified in that you kill it once to generate a portal to Hell, which is where the Argent Energy powering it comes from.
 So you banish it and go to a place where it can come back stronger.

 - Damage Sponge: Not so much as its classical incarnation, but trust us when we say it doesn't need to be.

 - Dishing Out Dirt: When resurrected in hell, it gains the ability to create rock walls to trap the player and heavily restrict movement.

 - Foreshadowing: The third Cyberdemon codex includes some speculation as to how the lobotomized Cyberdemon was able to consciously redirect the Argent Energy in a way that would specifically heal its brain.
 The official report on the incident apparently suggested a theory that demonkind actually operates as a pseudo-Hive Mind under the direction of a "mastermind".